Preface

 This is not a computer science textbook.
 If you want to build neural networks from scratch or understand backpropagation algorithms, excellent technical resources exist elsewhere, and you don’t need that knowledge to use AI tools effectively in clinical practice.

 This is not a catalog of futuristic possibilities 20 years away.
-I’ve focused on what exists now, what has peer-reviewed clinical evidence, what physicians are actually using, what works (sometimes), what fails (often), and what you can realistically evaluate for your practice today.
+This handbook focuses on what exists now, what has peer-reviewed clinical evidence, what physicians are actually using, what works (sometimes), what fails (often), and what you can realistically evaluate for your practice today.

 This is not vendor-neutral in a false balance way.
 Where evidence clearly supports specific tools, I name them.
 Where tools have failed spectacularly despite marketing hype, I document those failures.
 Physicians deserve honest assessments based on clinical evidence, not diplomatic neutrality between good and bad applications.